WeegeeDEVELOPER/VitaCord-Reboot/README.md

 # VitaCord: Reboot
-VitaCord: Reboot is VitaCord but with way more added features and things to do, currently WIP.
+VitaCord: Reboot is VitaCord but with way more added features and a better UI.